 "Dim-witted far-right extremists."
 That is how Holger Stahlknecht, the state interior minister of Saxony-Anhalt, summed up the participants at the wave of recent far-right marches in Chemnitz and Köthen.
-What have been called mourning marches came after two murders said to have involved refugees.
+What has been called mourning marches came after two murders said to have involved refugees.
 Many of the participants openly chanted racist slogans, and there were reports of foreign-looking individuals being chased through the streets of Chemnitz.

 Germany's domestic security agency, the BfV, along with its state-level affiliates, is responsible for monitoring and investigating individuals who plan to or are involved in violating civil rights enshrined in the country's constitution.
 Yet none of these authorities have provided any insights regarding the recent far-right protests.
 Saxony's security agency told DW that out of principle [they] do not comment on any individuals.